 The motor mount basically consists of a band (2in x 3/16in) welded to a flat bar (2in x 1/4in), welded to two lengths of angle (2in x 2in x 1/4in).
 The material is aluminum.
 On this basic frame are added the bolting flanges, gussets and reinforcements.
 This design allowed me to have all the welding performed at a local shop, since I have neither a welding machine nor the skill required to weld aluminum.

 The motor mount attaches to the cross member using Subaru engine mounts without the metal brackets.

-If I were to do it again, I would consider integrating the motor mounts with the adapter, as with the Rebirth adapter.
+If I were to do it again, I would consider integrating the motor mounts with the adapter.
 This would leave more space along the sides of the motor to mount battery cells.

 A blower forces air through the motor to keep it cool and to clear out carbon dust from brush wear.
 The blower is a Jabsco 36740-0000 DC 150 CFM Flexmount 3in Blower, with a K&N RA-0990 Filter.

 The mounting bracket included with the blower does not provide any good opportunity for vibration isolation, so I fabricated a mount that puts some rubber grommets between the blower and the car.
 A length of aluminum angle (2in x 0.125in) is bolted to the frame via an existing threaded hole and a rivet nut.
 Four vibration isolation grommets are installed in the aluminum angle, with wood screws passing through them into a block of wood.
 The blower is strapped to the wood.